iffn/iffns360ChairForVRChat/README.md

 # iffns360ChairForVRChat
 A script that allows desktop players to turn 180° in either direction.
+Does not affect VR players.
-Especially usefull in SaccFlight vehicles.
+Especially usefull in SaccFlightAndVehicles.
 Attach to the station and set the appropriate HeadXOffset value.
+Note: Client sim currently unaffected

 Requires VRChat SDK3 for Worlds, the compatible Unity version and UdonSharp 0.20.3 or higher.